geluso/learn-programming-programming-board-games/00-intro-to-programming/00-programming-programming.md

 and see how to convert your understanding of how those games work into interactive programs.

+The book is written for people reading with any level of programming experience.
+If you have zero, this book starts from there!
+If you have some programming experience, pick up where you feel comfortable and flip back if you feel like you missed something.

 We'll start introducing fundamental programming concepts and building simple games.
 Then we'll learn more concepts and build more complex games.
 The games we'll be building are broken into these broad categories: